RocketLeagueMapmaking/RL-docs/docs/guide/blender/03_setup.md

 This is a slider to play back animations.
 Spacebar will stop and start it.
 For our purposes, we won’t really use this.

 ### 15 - Project Information
 Along the bottom bar, you can see general information about the project.
-This can be useful to know the complexity of your 3D objects.
+This can be useful to know the complexity of your 3D objects, like to keep a mesh under UDK's limit of 65535 polygons.